Frequently Asked Questions about Majoring in Comparative Literature

 Comparative Literature is a highly interdisciplinary and customizable major, allowing students to develop a course of study guided by their particular interests.
 Grounded in literature, film, cultural studies, and theory, Comp Lit enables students to develop the rigorous critical faculties, strong writing, language skills, and intercultural competence that are essential to many careers.
 In addition to languages and literature, Comp Lit majors study film, graphic novels, and translation, as well as the intersections between literature and other disciplines.

-Here's a quick intro to the program from our Undergraduate Program Director.
+Here's a quick intro to the program from a recent Undergraduate Program Director.

 How many languages would I study?

 In addition to courses in Comparative Literature, you would complete advanced coursework in at least two languages.
 These need not be new languages: your first language(s) count, including English!
 You may also work in three languages if you wish.
 Students who work in three languages may do introductory or advanced work in their third language, depending on their interests and skill-level.